aryanlilian/EcoMon/README.md

     - Registration-Page: consists of registration form for the new users

-    - The Dashboard-Page: All the spendings and budgets have a total and you get your current total automatically with our website every time you add a new spending or income.
+    - Dashboard-Page: All the spendings and budgets have a total and you get your current total automatically with our website every time you add a new spending or income.
 On the Dashboard-Page you can see also how much of your incomes are the spendings and the savings (in percentages).
 This page has charts for better management of the incomes and spendings.

-    - Income-Page: on this page, you can add personalized incomes and see all the incomes of the current month in a table, also the total incomes of the previous and current month.
+    - Income-Page: on this page, users can add personalized incomes and see all the incomes of the current month in a table, also the total incomes of the previous and current month.

-    - Spending-Page: on this page you can add personalized spendings and see all the spendings of the current month in a table, also the total spendings of the previous and current month
+    - Spending-Page: on this page users can add personalized spendings and see all the spendings of the current month in a table, also the total spendings of the previous and current month

     - Archive-Page: here practically you can see all your spendings, budgets, and savings from a specific year and month, as an archive.
 All the information is selected from the database to make the user experience more efficient.

     - Profile-Page: every personal information of a user is shown here, also the user can update every personal information for a better experience on the platform.

 #### Features that I implemented so far:
+    * User Authentication (Registration)
+    * User Authentication (Login)
     * Google API (Login with Google)
     * Facebook API (Login with Facebook)
-    * PostgreSQL Database Register and Authentication
-    * Full CRUD feature on User Profile
-    * Full CRUD feature on objects (Incomes, Spendings, Blog posts, Post comments)
-    * Archive feature (Selecting specific objects from the Databases)
-    * User comments feature
-    * JavaScript Charts,
+    * Email OTP verification after user registration (sending emails)
     * Filtering Blog posts by tags
+    * Search bar for blog posts
+    * Blog posts Full CRUD operations
+    * Post comments Full CRUD operations
+    * Comment replies Full CRUD operations
+    * Contact Form (sending emails)
+    * Newsletter subscription
+    * User Incomes Full CRUD operations
+    * User Spendings Full CRUD operations
+    * Recurrency checking when deleting an object
+    * Recurrency checking when updating an object
+    * User Profile Update operations
+    * Archive (Selecting objects from database within a date (month, year) range)
-    * Forms validation (error messages are shown in case of invalid data)
+    * All forms validation (error messages are shown in case of invalid data)
+    * JavaScript Charts
+    * JavaScript interactive tables
+    * User access verification for normal, staff, admin users.

 Index-Page:
 ![](README-images/index.png)